Visitor center: United Kingdom

-In the United Kingdom, there is a nationwide network of Tourist Information Centres run by the British Tourist Authority (BTA), represented online by the VisitBritain website and public relations organisation.
-Other TICs are run by local authorities or through private organisations such as local shops in association with BTA.
+In the United Kingdom, there is a nationwide network of Tourist Information Centres run by the British Tourist Authority (BTA), represented online by the VisitBritain website and public relations organization.
+Other TICs are run by local authorities or through private organizations such as local shops in association with BTA.

 In England, VisitEngland promotes domestic tourism.

 In Wales, the Welsh Government supports TICs through Visit Wales.

-In Scotland, the Scottish Government supports VisitScotland, the official tourist organisation of Scotland, which also operates Tourist Information Centres across Scotland.
+In Scotland, the Scottish Government supports VisitScotland, the official tourist organization of Scotland, which also operates Tourist Information Centres across Scotland.